UocDev/FPE.RP/CONTRIBUTING.md

 ## Suggesting New Features

-If you'd like to propose a new feature, but aren't comfortable with programming in Go, please join the [support server](https://discord.gg/wQmKyRm5rx) and view the instructions in the `#suggestions` channel.
+If you'd like to propose a new feature, but aren't comfortable with programming in Lua, please join the [support server](https://discord.gg/wQmKyRm5rx) and view the instructions in the `#suggestions` channel.

 Before creating a new suggestion, make sure it hasn't already been suggested or pull requested.